This functionality is currently available only on Onshape's browser platform.

 New templates you create can be applied by clicking the Apply template dropdown at the top of the panel, and selecting a template from the list:

-The selected template appears in your BOM table.
+The selected template is used in your Assembly's BOM table.

-You may also have templates in that list created by your company or Enterprise administrator.
+You may also have templates in that list created by your Company/Classroom/Enterprise administrator.

 Use the overflow menu's Export to CSV command to export the entire BOM table to a comma-separated file.
 If subassemblies are not expanded, the entire BOM will not be exported.